 COMM 136.
-Democracy and the Communication of Consent- (Graduate students register for 236.)
+Democracy and the Communication of Consent - (Graduate students register for 236.)
 Focus is on competing theories of democracy and the forms of communication they presuppose, combining normative and empirical issues, and historical and contemporary sources.
-Topics include representation, public opinion, mass media, small group processes, direct democracy, the role of information, and the prospects for deliberative democracy.
-GER:DB-SocSci
+Topics include representation, public opinion, mass media, small group

-5 units, Aut (Fishkin)
+5 units, not given this year (Fishkin, J)